-Access to information: All print material made available to the users of a transportation service will also be available in accessible formats for persons with disabilities.
-Liberty County Transit utilizes audio tape and this tape is available upon request.
+Access to information: All print material made available to the users of transportation services will also be available in accessible formats for persons with disabilities.

-Access to communications: Liberty County Transit utilizes the Florida Relay System which allows persons with speech and/or hearing impairments access to information that is provided by telephone.
+Access to communications: Liberty County Transit utilizes the Florida Relay System which allows persons with speech and/or hearing impairments access to information provided by telephone.
 This service is available 24 hours a day, 7 days a week at no cost to the caller.
 Please see the attached information regarding the Florida Relay System.